grubersjoe/github-contributions-api/README.md

 https://github-contributions-api.jogruber.de/v4/GITHUB_USERNAME
 ```

-And you will receive an object with complete history of that user's
-contributions (total per year and for each day):
+And you will receive the complete GitHub contribution history of that user (total per year and for each day):

 ```json
 {